 Of course, talented developers can possess skills at both ends of the spectrum, some will be just right in the middle, but it is not realistic to expect every developer to be both very strong technically (providing results by the every possible and newest book in his coding language), but use that knowledge only when appropriate (there is a budget for that), and that developer would care for the all non-coding tasks.

-Adding my observation, “Code developers” do not always follow all of the craftmanship rules and sometimes go for the quickest solution, but if they create a class with 1000 lines of code and no methods, they sure pack a lot of newest language concepts and complicated business logic inside those classes.
+Adding my observation, when “Code developers” do not follow all of the craftmanship rules and sometimes go for the quickest solution, let’s say they create a class with 1000 lines of code and no methods, they sure pack a lot of newest language concepts and make business logic too complex inside those classes.

 Well, if you read the “About me” page on this blog, it screams “business developer”, and I would classify myself to that “group” happily.